Sleeeeeeeeeeeeeeeeepy/YTrapBot/README.md

 These changes are being made to improve the bot for my purposes.
 I am running the bot on Official SmallTribes.
 You're welcome to use the modified code here for your own gacha bot purposes.

-For questions/ideas/feedback use the OpenElement Discord linked above or DM me on Discord: Sleepy 💤💤💤#9119
+For questions/ideas/feedback use the OpenElement Discord linked above.
+Or DM me on Discord: Sleepy 💤💤💤#9119